Information Based Inference in Models with Set-Valued Predictions and Misspecification: Proofs of Main Theorems

 where $\mathbb{S}$ is the collection of positive semi-definite $d_\theta\times d_\theta$ matrices.
 To avoid multiple subscripts, with some abuse of notation we write $(P_n,\theta^*_n)$ to refer to $(P_{a_n},\theta^*_{a_n})$.
 We establish the claim by showing that along the subsequence $(P_n,\theta^*_n)$, the results in Theorem \ref{thm:score_characterization}, Lemma \ref{lem:orthogonality}, and Theorem \ref{lem:scores_limit} continue to hold.

 For Theorem \ref{thm:score_characterization}, note first that the collection of events $\cA^{(*e)}$ does not depend on $(P_n,\theta^*_n)$, as can be seen in the proof of Lemma \ref{lem:licq}-(i).
-Second, parts (ii) and (iii) of Lemma \ref{lem:licq} continue to hold along the subsequence $(P_n,\theta^*_n)$ under the uniform version of Assumption \ref{ass:finite_support} stated in Theorem \ref{thm:uniform_coverage}.
+Second, parts (ii), (iii) and (iv) of Lemma \ref{lem:licq} continue to hold along the subsequence $(P_n,\theta^*_n)$ under the uniform version of Assumption \ref{ass:finite_support} stated in Theorem \ref{thm:uniform_coverage}.

 For Lemma \ref{lem:orthogonality}, we again note that the result holds uniformly over $\cP$, under the uniform version of Assumptions \ref{ass:finite_support}, \ref{as:newey_modified1_new}, and \ref{as:newey_modified2} \ref{ass:consistent_est} stated in Theorem \ref{thm:uniform_coverage}.